thanhvu233/Ecommerce-website/README.md

 *   IF THERE IS AN UNFINISHED ORDER AND THAT ORDER DOESN'T CONTAIN THIS CURRENT PRODUCT

--   Add this currentProduct to that order with appropriate SIZE (Call API)
+-   Add this currentProduct to that order (Call API)
 -   Update badge on cart icon on Header